PokemonGoMap/RocketMap/docs/extras/exclusive-raids.md

 # Exclusive Raids

-EX-raids in Pokemon Go appear at gyms in parks, playgrounds and leisure areas.
+EX-raids in Pokémon Go appear at gyms in parks, playgrounds and leisure areas.

 RocketMap includes a built-in tool to check if existing gyms fall inside these areas.